FlipByBlink/PlainShogi/README.md

 This app based on iOS system UI design.

 Character adapts font size and weight by OS option.

+Output/Input function to/from plain text.

+English term option.

 You can reduce a piece.